GhostDog98/PowerShell-Debug/README.md

 To suggest features, simply put up an issue or pull request, and i'll probably impliment it.

 ### ToDo:
+Change a bunch of the .md files to actually represent the new repo.
 Report registry functions (if anyone wants to figure this out, good luck, as the file for registry stuff is ~4000 lines long...)
 Change/Add to the current way of reporting commands to setting an eventViewer event, as this is more permanent and also catchable if the program is not run in a visable window.